 A few weeks before the trip an older kid tried to fight me again.
 The whole school formed around us.
 We stood there surrounded by a colleseum of students, him antagonizing me, everyone laughing.
 I was running out of time, that crowd wanted blood.
 I didn’t know what to do.

 Teachers finally came and broke it up.
 I wondered what took them so long.
 The principal took me in his office, called me a trouble maker, and gave me the only thing worst than in-school suspension – the dreaded Saturday School.
 He said that if I didn’t show up, I could kiss my D.C. trip goodbye.

 They had taken so much from me already.
 I wasn’t going to beg for their mercy.
 It was the Friday before I was supposed to go to Saturday School.
 Friday the 13th, September, 1996.

 The look in her eyes said it all.
 The next morning I went to Saturday school.
-And then on a field trip to Washington D.C. where I saw the buildings built by slaves, and the people who preached freedom.
+Then I went on a field trip to Washington D.C., where I saw the buildings built by slaves, and the people who preached freedom.